comicrelief/lambda-wrapper/docs/services/RequestService.md

 ### Headers

-- `getAllHeaders` returns an object containing all headers
+- `getAllHeaders` returns an object containing all headers, with all keys lowercase
 - `getHeader` returns the value of an HTTP header
 - `getAuthorizationToken` extracts a Bearer token from the `Authorization` header